georgeerol/CsvWevApp/README.md

 $ chmod 777 run.sh
 $ ./run.sh
 ```
 The ./run.sh will run the app.py with the information provided in `.env` .
-A sqlite db will be automatically created as soon as the backend
+An SQLite database will be automatically created as soon as the backend
 receive a request.

 ### Frontend